CLRX/CLRX-mirror/doc/GcnInstrsMimg.md

 Opcode: 64 (0x40)
 Syntax: IMAGE_GATHER4 VDATA(4), VADDR(1:4), SRSRC(4,8), SSAMP(4)
-Description: Get component's value from 4 neighboring pixels, that closest to choosen coordinates in VADDR.
+Description: Get component's value from 4 neighboring pixels, starting from coordinates from VADDR.
 Choosen component is first one bit in DMASK.
 The left top pixel are choosen from FLOOR(X-0.5) for X coordinate, FLOOR(Y-0.5) for Y coordinate.
 Following VDATA registers stores: